cedis81/jaredlive/README.md

 **Transcripts** are located in /home/uiewp/uiewp/wp-assets/transcripts and can be accessed through Transmit.

 If a transcript does not exist, a new one will need to be generated on [rev.com](https://www.rev.com/).
 Speak with Adam for authorization to generate this transcript.
 You simply need to add a link to the video, and rev will generate a transcript.
 From there, follow steps 1-7 from the ["Putting the Transcript in Place" section in notion](https://www.notion.so/centercentre/AYCL-New-Seminar-Release-f607f76923734f4ab055502b88036952).

-Next, you'll open a copy of the prior transcript and save it as a new file.
+1. Download a prior transcript from /home/uiewp/uiewp/wp-assets/transcripts directory in Transmit by right-clicking and selecting download.
+This file will be saved in /Users/intern.
+2. Open it in Atom by going to file > open > Users > intern.
+Save it as a new HTML file on your desktop.
 Then you'll want to update the following:
-1. Title in the head tag and in the h1 in the div with id="header"
+    1. Title in BOTH the head tag and in the h1 in the div with id="header"
     2. Link for the h1 in the div with id="header"
     3. The location and date of the presentation in the small tag in the div with id="header"
     4. Replace the p tags with the new transcript content in the div with id="article"

-Once that is complete, you can transfer the file to the wp-assets/transcripts directory on the server.
-Check the link to ensure it works, and check that the content is correct.
+3. Once that is complete, you can transfer the file to the /home/uiewp/uiewp/wp-assets/transcripts directory on the server.
+4. Right click the file in Transmit and copy URL.
+Paste the link in your browser to ensure it opens the transcript you just updated, and check that the content is correct.
+You will need to replace "sftp://asset.uie.com//home/uiewp/uiewp" with "https://www.uie.com" in your browser.

 **Slides** are located /home/asset/slides and can be accessed through Transmit.
-The original slides are located in a Dropbox folder that is pinned in the #web_intern_projects channel.
+The original slides are located in Jared's Dropbox folder that is pinned in the #web_intern_projects channel.
 You will want to ensure you use the latest version number for the slides.

 [Link to related content](https://docs.google.com/document/d/1-pBnNEFN2qIBA5fWYe37hhlG9I1K0KxVdu6vhnVlQqI/) that will populate the article cards beneath the video.
 Jared is the best person to update and provide this content.

 ---
 ### Future considerations: